msanzarnal/carex_occurrence_dataset/README.md

 # Expert-Curated Dataset for genus Carex

 This repository contains the living version of the expert-curated **occurrence** dataset for the genus *Carex* L. (Cyperaceae), supporting the publication:
-> Sanz-Arnal, M., et al. (Accepted).
-A comprehensive database of expert-curated occurrences for the genus *Carex* L. (Cyperaceae).
+> Sanz-Arnal, M.,García-Moro, P., (...), & Jiménez-Mejías, P. (Accepted).
+A comprehensive database of expert-curated occurrences for the genus Carex L. (Cyperaceae).
 Global Ecology and Biogeography.

 ## Citation and Zenodo Archive
+For the full author list and citation, refer to the published article:

 The **official citable version** of the dataset is archived in Zenodo:

 🔗 10.5281/zenodo.14998163